top of page

 “Hungry”, “thirsty”, “cold”, “hot” – ok, these things are essential but boring.
 What kept me hooked were the filthy jokes – forgotten now, but it was great because Mum couldn’t hear them.
 Silently transcribed, letter-by-letter.

 The laminated alphabet board was eventually replaced with a computer, thanks to Mum.
 A head-switch, a screen, and a huge hard-drive to be carried everywhere on the back of her chair.
-Another learning curve.
+Another learning curve for Sarah.
 Another breakthrough in the speed, expressiveness, and accessibility of her communication.
 More jokes, a deeper friendship.

 The last time I saw Sarah, Mum and I went to visit her in her own flat.
 Her own flat!
-The previously silent lady, in the corner of the room, now had her own voice, her own care team, and HER OWN FLAT!
-She could answer the door and turn the lights on and off.
-This was the 1980s.
+The previously silent lady, sitting in the corner of the room, now had her own voice, her own care team, and HER OWN FLAT!
+She could answer the door, close the curtains and turn the lights on and off.
+This was the 1980s!
 We tend to think that assistive technology and self-directed support are new.
 I know they are not.
 We have hardly moved on.

 Individuals who believe that everything is possible (like my Mum), can make a life-changing difference to other people (like Sarah) through their work.
 Sarah, in turn, made a life-changing difference to me.
 This is what has inspired me, influencing my values, my outlook, the work I have since chosen to do, and the work I hope I will do in the future.